 Upon “release” in late 1994, Monster Max then went on to garner outstanding reviews from critics, setting itself up for success as the Christmas season was approaching (Rare’s other contender for that period was of course Donkey Kong Country).
 However, there’s a reason for the quotation marks around ‘release’.
 While publisher Titus officially released the game in 1994, it only produced copies that would hit store shelves a full ten months later, effectively burying the game it was distributing for no discernible reason.
-By mid-1995, everybody’s attention had of course moved on to the new 32-bit platforms and Monster Max was largely forgotten – although its quality ensured it retained a dedicated, if small following.
+By mid-1995, everybody’s attention had naturally moved on to the new 32-bit platforms, and Monster Max was largely forgotten – although its quality ensured it retained a dedicated if small following.

-Given the stylistic connections to other classics in his discography, it’s obvious that Wise knows how to successfully pull off this sort of music.
+Given the stylistic connections to other classics in his discography, it’s evident that Wise knows how to pull off this sort of music successfully.
 “Track 1” draws in listeners with its up-tempo rhythms and crashing chords.
-The electrifying cue also introduces Wise’s penchant for determined, anthemic melody leads that have an propulsive sing-along quality to them – what better music for an aspiring rock hero?
+The electrifying cue also introduces Wise’s penchant for determined, anthemic melody leads that have a propulsive sing-along quality to them – what better music for an aspiring rock hero?
 And as one would hope, Wise’s tracks play like rock instrumentals that seamlessly flow from one section to the next.

-The Game Boy’s sound limitations pose some challenges when working with as specific a sound palette as Wise does here.
+The Game Boy’s sound limitations pose some challenges when working with a particular musical approach, as Wise does here.
 However, his talents allow him to write a wealth of material that’s sufficiently varied (not to mention vigorous) to overcome this potential hindrance.
 “Track 2” is at least initially more groove-based and lighter, as it eases gamers into a title whose difficulty can be immensely challenging (it’s a Rare game, after all).
 “Track 3” is more focused, all plodding rhythms, stripped-back melodies and memorable riffs that exude raw energy.

-Wise’s expert use of the noise channel is another strong point of the Monster Max soundtrack, creating convincing ad lib drum fills and licks that give the music an energising spontaneity.
+Wise’s expert use of the noise channel is another strong point of the Monster Max soundtrack, creating convincing ad-lib drum fills and licks that give the music an energising spontaneity.
 And on “Track 4”, Wise contrasts an insisting bass pulse with a high-pitched melody line that floats above the chugging rhythms and their marching stride.
-The cue’s contrasting timbres successfully put the spotlight on just how memorable (and just a bit pop-inspired) Wise’s memorable, proud melody lead is.
+The cue’s contrasting timbres successfully spotlight just how memorable (and just a bit pop-inspired) Wise’s memorable, proud melody lead is.